syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 Using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = excelEngine.Excel application.DefaultVersion = ExcelVersion.Xlsx
-  Dim inputStream As FileStream = New FileStream("../../Data/InputTemplate.xlsx", FileMode.Open, FileAccess.Read)
-  Dim workbook As IWorkbook = application.Workbooks.Open(inputStream)
+  Dim workbook As IWorkbook = application.Workbooks.Open("Sample.xlsx", ExcelOpenType.Automatic)

   'Positioning chart elements using layout
   'Access the first sheet in the workbook